nodarhub/hammerhead_zmq/examples/image_viewer/README.md

     "nodar/right/image_raw", 9801

 which indicates that the right raw images will be sent on port 9801.
-If you run this example on the Orin itself while Hammerhead is running, then the following command would open an image viewer for the right raw images:
+If you run this example on the device running Hammerhead, then the following command would open an image viewer for the right raw images:

     ./image_viewer 127.0.0.1 9801